The FTC Fix

 Most Businesses Aren't Compliant.

-And Most Don't Even Know It.
+And They Don't Even Know It.

 The rule went into effect in June 2023.
 And enforcement is already underway.